-- Customize what is displayed for individual elements in a diagram - Customize what is displayed for all elements in a diagram visible compartment s properties, notes and other element information are not displayed in a diagram, but it can be useful to display this in the diagram elements particularly when conducting requirement workshops or creating documentation.
-Enterprise Architect supports element compartments, and any number of compartments can be displayed in diagram elements, including Notes, Tagged Values (extended properties), Constraints, Tests and Maintenance items such as Defects, Changes, Issues, Tasks, Decisions and Events.
-There are two options to do this: To display the additional compartment on all elements in a diagram, double-click on the diagram background and select the 'Elements' tab of the 'Diagram Properties' dialog; select the compartment checkbox for each compartment to display and click on the OK button To display the additional compartment on a specific element in a diagram, from the element context menu select the 'Compartment Visibility' option; select the compartment checkbox for each compartment to display in the
+- Customize what is displayed for individual elements in a diagram - Customize what is displayed for all elements in a diagram visible compartment s properties, notes and other element information are not displayed in a diagram, but it can be useful to display this in the diagram elements, particularly when conducting requirement workshops or creating documentation.
+Enterprise Architect supports element compartments, and any number of compartments can be displayed in diagram elements, including Notes, Tagged Values (extended properties), Constraints, Tests and Maintenance items such as Features, Changes, Documents, Issues, Defects and Tasks.